Â鶹´«Ã½AV

 Many Americans in these groups have had to make some hard choices to try to cut back.
 Putting off major purchases, putting off buying a car and selling some of their possessions to make ends meet can rapidly reduce a person's quality of life.
 Moreover, not buying things is bad for the economy.

 Because millennials are young and at the beginning of their careers and earning power, they are mortgaging more than the future by carrying debt: They are also mortgaging the present.
 Millennials are putting off getting married, having children, furthering their education and establishing their independence (by moving in with relatives) more than any other generation.
 This problem compounds if they have the added burden of student loan debt.
-Millennials' total consumer debt load is $29,000 -- but , the total rises to over $40,000.
+Millennials' total consumer debt load is $29,000 -- but if that balance includes student loans, the total rises to over $40,000.

 Consumer debt is a double-edged sword.
 On the one hand, it fuels the economy by giving consumers added purchasing power.
 On the other, it is a burden that limits individuals' choices in the future, such as buying a home or a car.
 And for those with student loans, it can become a crushing burden.